locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 };
 ```

-Another alternative would be to a C++11 `std::unique_ptr` \(or a `boost::scoped_ptr`\).
-A `unique_ptr` is a way to permit only one owner of a pointer at a time.
-The owner can be moved from one `unique_ptr` to another and the old owner becomes `NULL` from the move.
-A `unique_ptr` that holds a non-NULL pointer will delete it from its destructor.

-TODO unique\_ptr example

-This move is similar to the move semantics we'll see in Rust in a moment.
-But the object is allocated on the heap, is a pointer and is not directly analogous.
+Another alternative would be to use noncopyable types within the class itself.
+For example, the copy would fail if the pointer were managed with a C++11 `std::unique_ptr` \(or Boost's `boost::scoped_ptr`\).

+Boost also provides a `boost::noncopyable` class which provides yet another option.
+Classes may inherit from noncopyable which implements a private copy constructor and assignment operator so any code that tries to copy will generate a compile error.

 ## How Rust helps

-Rust does allow structs to be copied or clone unless we explicitly implement the `Copy` and `Clone` traits respectively.
+Rust does allow structs to be copied or clone unless we explicitly implement either the `Copy` and / or `Clone` traits respectively.

 Most primitive types such as ints, chars, bools etc. implement `Copy` so you can just assign one to another